-- Have learners sit at their desks and do any mindful breathing practice. - Teacher walks around the room and rings a chime in front of learner who is demonstrating relaxed focus on the breath. - That learner now has a turn to walk around the room and observe their peers, and ring chime in front of another learner who is demonstrating relaxed focus on the breath. - If learners are doing well, you can introduce a second bell as a challenge.
+- Have learners sit at their desks and do any mindful breathing practice. - The teacher walks around the room and rings a chime in front of a learner who is demonstrating relaxed focus on the breath. - That learner now has a turn to walk around the room and observe their peers, then ring the chime in front of another learner who is demonstrating relaxed focus on the breath. - If learners are doing well, you can introduce a second bell as a challenge.